Elon Musk denies sexual harassment claims - KTVZ

 Elon Musk denied allegations that he sexually harassed a SpaceX flight attendant in 2016 in a series of late-night tweets.

 “I have a challenge to this liar who claims their friend saw me ‘exposed’ — describe just one thing, anything at all (scars, tattoos, …) that isn’t known by the public.
-She won’t be able to do so, because it never happened,” the Tesla and SpaceX CEO tweeted early Friday morning.the Tesla and SpaceX CEO tweeted early Friday morning.
+She won’t be able to do so, because it never happened,” the Tesla and SpaceX CEO tweeted early Friday morning.

 The tweet comes after Business Insider reported that SpaceX paid a $250,000 settlement in 2018 after a SpaceX flight attendant alleged sexual misconduct against the billionaire.